 Tackling Weight Regain After Bariatric Surgery with PRIDEFebruary 20, 2019

-My story, I imagine, might have elements similar to many of yours.
-Throughout most of my life, I would lose weight, gain it back plus more, lose it again, and even losing weight regain after bariatric surgery.
+My story of tackling weight regain, I imagine, might have elements similar to many of yours.
+Throughout most of my life, I would lose weight, gain it back plus more, and lose it again.

 I was a chunky kid.
 My nickname in grade school was Big Butt Bonnie.
 I remember my mother calling out the door one day as I was walking to school and told me not to stick my bottom out.
 I had no idea what she was talking about.

 Tackling Weight Regain - My Relationship with Food & Myself

 Looking back, my relationship with food was weird from early on.
 When I was sent to the store for something, I would spend the change on junk food.
 On the way home, I would eat it as fast as I could (I’m talking about massive amounts-just stuffing it in so no one would know).

 Food was something to be consumed in quantity, being totally filled up made me feel safe and comfortable somehow.

 My mother, bless her heart, was heavy and didn’t want us to be that way.
 She tried her best, but I don’t think she had any idea.
 We learned from what she did, herself, and not what she said.
 I remember her putting me on the scales in the 6th grade.
 I weighed 135, and she said, “Well, ok, just don’t gain any more weight, and when you are 18, you will be just right.”
 Oh, my!
 Obviously, that was a battle plan that didn’t work.